FhenixProtocol/cofhe-docs/docs/devdocs/fhe-library/select-vs-ifelse.md

 ## Best Practices

 1. Always use `select` instead of trying to implement branching logic.
-Using traditional `if..else` might result in **unexpected behaviour**
 2. Keep your conditional logic simple and linear
 3. Remember that all operations must be performed on encrypted data
 4. Consider the performance implications of complex conditional chains